-Typically, we will propose changes to industry Key Issues based on the following:
+Typically, MSCI ESG Research will propose changes to industry Key Issues based on the following:

-- We propose the addition of an ESG Key Issue for a GICS sub-industry when the size of the externality (based on the average Business Exposure Score of the companies in that sub-industry) is at or exceeds the 80th percentile of all subindustries and the average Business Exposure Segment Risk Exposure score is greater than or equal to 5.0. - We propose the removal of an ESG Key Issue for a GICS sub-industry when the size of the externality (based on the average Business Exposure Score of the companies in that sub-industry) is at or below the 70th percentile of all subindustries and the average Business Exposure Score is less than or equal to 3.3.
+- The addition of an ESG Key Issue for a GICS sub-industry when the size of the externality (based on the average Business Exposure Score of the companies in that sub-industry) is at or exceeds the 80th percentile of all sub-industries and the average Business Exposure Segment Risk Exposure score is greater than or equal to 5.0. - The removal of an ESG Key Issue for a GICS sub-industry when the size of the externality (based on the average Business Exposure Score of the companies in that sub-industry) is at or below the 70th percentile of all sub-industries and the average Business Exposure Score is less than or equal to 3.3.

-In Q4 of each calendar year, we institute a 30-day client consultation and comment period during which we solicit feedback on proposed changes to the industry Key Issues.
+In Q4 of each calendar year, MSCI ESG Research institutes a 30-day client consultation and comment period during which feedback is solicited on proposed changes to the industry Key Issues.